Nilaman-truce/Puzzle1/README.md

 #Puzzle

-Explanation of the code is in the Puzzle file
+Explanation of the code is in the Puzzle(1) docx file